Brunswick Rhino Red/Black/Gold Review

 With a 500 Grit Polish finish, the Rhino gets good length through the front of the lane before making a gentle, controlled move toward the pocket.
 The 0.030 differential means minimal flare, which translates to a smooth, predictable arc rather than a sharp angular snap.
 This is by design — Brunswick built the Rhino to be forgiving, not powerful.

 At $89.95, the Rhino sits in a sweet spot: affordable enough to be a bowler’s first reactive ball, but with enough real reactive technology (not just a polished polyester) to teach proper release mechanics.
-The 1,001 units sold speak to its effectiveness as a gateway ball.
+Its popularity speaks to its effectiveness as a gateway ball.

 Who Is This Ball For?